mikeal/IPSQL/docs/sql-proofs.md

 in a decentralized system.

-They are a primitive we can use to build an efficient ACID compliant database that supports all of SQL along with any number of further extensions.
+They are a primitive we can use to build an efficient ACID compliant database that supports all of SQL along with any number of extensions.

 ## Basics

 A SQL Proof is a functional transform from one hash link graph to another.
 The same version of the proof engine will always produce the same output given the same input and since the input is immutable the output is fully deterministic.

-For hash addreses we use a `CID`, which is an efficient binary address format for any hash algorithm and data format.
+For hash addreses we use a [`CID`](https://specs.ipld.io/block-layer/CID.html), which is an efficient binary address format for any hash algorithm and data format.

 ```js